On this page

 - information concerning their child

-- the service’s operational documents
+- operational documents

 - any planned reviews and consultation

-- your service’s procedure for parents and families | whānau to follow if they wish to make a complaint about the service.
-The procedure should include details on who to contact and the contact information for the local Ministry of Education office.
-It is recommended that services make their policies, management plans and meeting dates easily accessible.
+- your service’s complaints procedure if they wish to make a complaint.
+The procedure should include details on who to contact and the contact information for your local Ministry of Education office.

 See the relevant regulation and licensing criterion.